giantswarm/linux-bench-app/README.md

 [Read me after cloning this template (GS staff only)](https://intranet.giantswarm.io/docs/dev-and-releng/app-developer-processes/adding_app_to_appcatalog/)

+This app is heavily under construction, our first step is to get it working in clusters AS-IS.
+After which we will work on the application on an upstream branch to make it perform better and more reliably on the flatcar images we are using.
+When we've reached that stage, we will link the issue and branch here.

-# {APP-NAME} chart
+# Linux-Bench

-Giant Swarm offers a {APP-NAME} App which can be installed in workload clusters.
+Giant Swarm offers a linux-bench App which can be installed in workload clusters.
-Here we define the {APP-NAME} chart with its templates and default configuration.
+Here we define the linux-bench chart with its templates and default configuration.

 **What is this app?**